-Title Brief description Indicators of Global The IGCC, who are formed of scientific specialists, created this Climate Change initiative in 2023 to plot reliable indicators of climate change from (IGCC) ( Link ) across the globe.
-The resource provides highlights of (1000) ( = ) developments, datasets, and code.
-(Other similar dashboards are produced by a range of other institutions such as the International Monetary Fund (IMF) and World Meteorological Office (WMO)) Linkedin (2023), Linkedin now produce an annual report for the supply and demand Global Green Jobs of green jobs. report ( Link ) Borgonovi, F., et al. This OECD report "quantifies changes in employment and the (2023), "The effects demand for skills in the European Union following the of the EU Fit for 55 implementation of Fit for 55 policies."
-It provides an example of a package on labour study that relates policy changes to labour market changes and markets and the demand for skills", gives an outlook for both sectors and different types of job.
-OECD Social, Employment and Migration Working Papers, No. 297, OECD Publishing, Paris, (Link) OECD (2023), The OECD and The Social Economics Lab at Harvard published International their results from surveying n=40k respondents across 20 of the attitudes to climate world's most carbon-emitting countries (representing 72% of change policies global CO2 emissions) to understand attitudes to carbon policies. ( Link ) Results provide barometers on absolute and relative national ONS, Estimates of sentiments towards the climate agenda The ONS provides experimental estimates of green jobs in the UK green jobs (Link) using the industry, occupation and firm approaches.
+Title Drief description Brief description Cedefop (2024) Tracking the Green Cedefop conduct tracking and evaluation research into a range of topics, including the diffusion of green jobs in EU countries.
+Transition in Labour Markets (Link) Indicators of Global The IGCC, who are formed of scientific specialists, created this Climate Change initiative in 2023 to plot reliable indicators of climate change from (IGCC) (Link) across the globe.
+The resource provides highlights of developments, datasets, and code.
+(Other similar dashboards are produced by a range of other institutions such as the International Monetary Fund (IMF) and World Meteorological Office (WMO)) Linkedin (2023), Linkedin now produce an annual report for the supply and demand Global Green Jobs of green jobs. report (Link) Borgonovi, F., et al. This OECD report "quantifies changes in employment and the (2023), "The effects demand for skills in the European Union following the of the EU Fit for 55 implementation of Fit for 55 policies."
+It provides an example of a package on labour study that relates policy changes to labour market changes and markets and the gives an outlook for both sectors and different types of job. demand for skills", OECD Social, Employment and Migration Working Papers, No. 297, OECD Publishing, Paris, (Link) International Labour Provides extensive research and data on the international job and Organisation: Green career field, with sections dedicated to green jobs and the jobs (Link) sustainability-related economy.
+OECD (2023), International The OECD and The Social Economics Lab at Harvard published their results from surveying n=40k respondents across 20 of the attitudes to climate world's most carbon-emitting countries (representing 72% of change policies global CO2 emissions) to understand attitudes to carbon policies.
+(Link) Results provide barometers on absolute and relative national sentiments towards the climate agenda ONS, Estimates of The ONS provides experimental estimates of green jobs in the UK green jobs (Link) using the industry, occupation and firm approaches.
+PWC, Green jobs barometer (Link) Measures the importance of green jobs in the UK economy.
 Scottish Government The report provides the Scottish scenarios for development of the (2020), Update to green economy and the impact on skills needs across different the Climate Change sectors.
+Plan 2018-2032 (Link) UN Sustainable Provides measurements on the global metrics related to Development Goals: sustainability and decarbonisation. and a decimal an

-Plan 2018-2032 ( Link ) WEF (2023), The WEF publishes data sets and several reports a year on the Fostering energy international progress towards net zero, including the performance transition report of building a skilled labour force.
-In this 2023 version of an annual ( Link ) report, profiles are described in the performance of different nations.
+Statistical division (Link) WEF (2023), Fostering energy transition report (Link) The WEF publishes data sets and several reports a year on the international progress towards net zero, including the performance of building a skilled labour force.
+In this 2023 version of an annual report, profiles are described in the performance of different nations.